(1) NATURE & SCOPE OF BLOLOGY

 Archegonium Bryophyte (Moss)

-Biome (richest in terms of plant species) Tropical rain forest
+Biome (richest in terms of plant species) Tropical

 Bird sanctuary Bharatpur